mike-grayhat/djazator/README.rst

     conn.onmessage = function (e){ console.log(e.data); };

-``{% djazator_token %}`` is nothing more than a wrapper around ``djazator.utils.tokenize`` that only returns ``user.id``.
-You need to provide your own tokenization function for better security.
+``{% djazator_token %}`` is nothing more than a wrapper around ``djazator.utils.tokenize`` that returns user.id signed with
+standart django singing mechanism.
+You can configure you own salt by setting ``DJAZATOR_SALT`` in ``settings.py``.
+If you need more security, you can provide your own tokenization function.
 It should accept django User object and return token.
 Add path to this function in settings.py .

 ::